Agreement Tasks in Fault-Prone Synchronous Networks of Arbitrary Structure: Model and definitions

 It was proved in~\cite{CastanedaFPRRT23} that, if $G$ is a symmetric graph then no node in $V$ dominates $\IF(G,\radius(G,t)-1)$.
 Property~\ref{theo:characterizationCFRRT} immediately implies that consensus in $G$ cannot be solved by an oblivious algorithm running in less than $\radius(G,t)$ rounds under the $t$-resilient model.
 Their proof, however, holds only for symmetric graphs, and does not extend to general graphs.

 \subparagraph{Remark.}

 The definition of the information flow \emph{digraph} in~\cite{CastanedaFPRRT23} actually suffers from inconsistencies, and Theorem~3 there is formally incorrect.
 Roughly, it overlooks the possibility of deciding on an input of a process that already stopped.
 The ``spirit'' of the definition and the theorem is nevertheless plausible, and the specific consequences mentioned there are correct.
 For establishing our lower bound, we had to fix the inaccuracy in the definition of the information flow digraph, and the bugs in the proof of Theorem~3 of~\cite{CastanedaFPRRT23}.
-Concretely, we introduce a new information flow \emph{graph} instead of the digraph of~\cite{CastanedaFPRRT23}, and establish a correct version of Theorem~3 using that definition (cf.\ Theorem~\ref{thm:new-characterizationCFRRT}).
-See Section~\ref{sec:lower-bound-for-consensus-detailed} for more details.
+In the next section we introduce a new information flow \emph{graph} instead of the digraph of~\cite{CastanedaFPRRT23}, and establish a correct version of Theorem~3 using that definition (cf.\ Theorem~\ref{thm:new-characterizationCFRRT}).